Sandhya-byte/the-content-startup/site/content/posts/open-banking-–-what-is-it.md

 1. Assigning the task of repayment to a retired person typically it was the grandfather’s duty.
 2. Paying it by check or cash.
 3. Then came the novelty of paying it through ECS (Electronic Clearing System)

 Now back to the present, how do we do it now???

 We do it via net or mobile banking or any other app like CRED and so on.
-We have the option to integrate Google PAY, Paytm, and so on because they remind us to make the payment.👩‍💻👩‍💻
+We have the option to integrate Google PAY, Paytm, and so on because they remind us to make the payment along with some great offers from our favorite shopping store (shopping, sounds like a relic of the past). 👩‍💻👩‍💻

-Now how does that happen because they have access to your financial data and spending patterns?
+Now how does that happen?

+Because they have access to your financial data and spending patterns

+If your question is How? here is the answer,

+Remember the "I agree" option whenever we install a payment app, that's how

 This is just a glimpse of open banking where Third-Party Providers (TPPs) like Google Pay, Paytm, CRED, and so on have direct access to your secure financial data.
 However, both banks and TPPs have to adhere to stringent norms while accessing sensitive data.